lucaskaiut/orkestri/README.md

 ## Web UI

-After installing the package, a web route is available for creating and managing modules via the browser.
+After installing the package, a web route called /orkestri/modules is available for creating and managing modules via the browser.
 You can define the module name and its fields, create the module, run migrations from the UI, and obtain a fully functional CRUD API with the same generated architecture (controllers, services, models, migrations, resources, requests, and API routes).

 ### Module list